Samkth123/KTH-md/Public Policy/Lecture 1/Brunson.md

-If **activities in the organisation are decoupled** this potential inconsistency of imported features might not necessarily be problematic.
+If **==activities in the organisation are decoupled==** this potential inconsistency of imported features might not necessarily be problematic.